-Overall, the consent holder demonstrated high level of environmental management at both quarry sites.
+Overall, the consent holder demonstrated a high level of both environmental and administrative performance and compliance at both quarry sites.

 3.2 Environmental effects of exercise of consents

 The main potential environment effects on waterways that quarries can have are the discharges of washwater containing high suspended solids concentrations into nearby waterways.
 Such discharges may result in discolouration of the waterway near the discharge point and may result in smothering of benthic life forms, the formation of a barrier to fish movement and may affect fish spawning habitats.